shubzcode/Python-Advance-A1/2.Algorithums/readme.md

+* **Algorithms:** Python programs that implement algorithms, such as sorting algorithms, searching algorithms, and graph algorithms.

-Sure, here are some examples of Python programs that work with algorithms:
+Python programs that work with algorithms:

 * **Sorting algorithms:**
     * Bubble sort: A simple sorting algorithm that repeatedly compares adjacent elements and swaps them if they are in the wrong order.